huggingface/diffusers/docs/source/en/using-diffusers/other-formats.md

 * Your Hugging Face token.
 * Paths to download the UNet and text encoder weights from.
 Depending on how the model was trained, you don't necessarily need to provide the paths to both the UNet and text encoder.
 For example, Textual Inversion only requires the embeddings from the text encoder and a text-to-image model only requires the UNet weights.
-* Placeholder token is only applicable for Textual Inversion models.
+* Placeholder token is only applicable for textual inversion models.
 * The `output_repo_prefix` is the name of the repository where the converted model is stored.

 Click the **Submit** button to automatically convert the KerasCV checkpoint!
 Once the checkpoint is successfully converted, you'll see a link to the new repository containing the converted checkpoint.
 Follow the link to the new repository, and you'll see the Convert KerasCV Space generated a model card with an inference widget to try out the converted model.